The Library of Lost Wands,

 Respectfully, children’s fear should always be enough to, at the very least, take note of.

 ‘Note taken.’ was the terse response from the faceless ministry official to whom she submitted these reports.
-Lyndsay was pacing the floor when more writing appeared:
+Lindsay was pacing the floor when more writing appeared:

 There have been reports that a dog viciously attacked one of our ministry witches yesterday at King’s Cross.
 They made off with a wand carrying classified information.
 Have you seen such an animal on the train?

-And, whatever veiled warnings she had been given to the contrary, she would remain watchful around Ebonine Filtch, the Gaunts and others, including that peculiar bronze-haired wizard, Percy Fleamont and the newlyweds.
+And, whatever veiled warnings she had been given to the contrary, she would remain watchful around the bone-pale Ebonine Filtch, the Gaunts and others, including that peculiar bronze-haired wizard, Percy Fleamont and the newlyweds.

 The pensieve was stirring, tiny bubbles rising from the surface to hang in the air like moons.
 She reached out her hand to hold one.
 It broke upon her touch, cascading up her arm and into her mind, taking her back to her mother.
 No longer a series of bright fragments and shadows that can be the echoes of early childhood.
 These were complex journeys seen through the thoughts of those she loved, woven into a patchwork of broken time.